-WISER RRLT enables virtual security zoning that reduces costs and increases safety wherever implemented.
-Because WISER uses a mobile mesh to accomplish this, security zones can be adjusted without any physical changes to a facility.
-This allows customers to flexibly manage restricted areas, hazardous spaces, and other safety and security issues at minimal costs.
+WISER’s RRLT asset tracking system enables virtual security zoning and real-time visibility across the plant.
+Because WISER uses a flexible UWB wireless mesh to accomplish this, security zones and safety barriers can be adjusted without any physical changes to a facility.
+This allows customers to quickly manage restricted areas, hazardous spaces, and other safety and security issues at minimal costs.

-Custom software integration also allows for specific roles to be created with unique access.
+This type of software integration also allows for specific roles to be created with unique access.
 For example, security roles could be given wide access to zones and tracking data; maintenance professionals could be granted access to locations that are dangerous for untrained personnel; contractor access could be limited by time and place.
-All of this can be autonomously controlled and customized for the specific facility.
+All of this can be precisely controlled and customized.

 This use of WISER’s Locator system facilitates heightened worker safety, increased security, and enhanced autonomy.
 For instance, WISER’s sub-meter precision lets site managers know immediately if one of their workers enters a hazardous zone—or even the area adjacent to it.
 This lets them begin addressing problems before a worker is endangered or the problem is too costly to contain.

 WISER’s system also reduces monitoring costs.
 It removes any need to manually account for personnel during evacuation or muster procedures, for instance.
 Instead, WISER’s data can be used to trigger autonomous alerts if someone does not arrive at a gathering point, or if a worker has fallen or is motionless too long in a dangerous area.
 End-users can also find personnel and critical assets instantly simply by searching for their WISER ID in the software.